Readit News logoReadit News

 Just like you can say "Independence Day" to mean July 4th of any year, not only the specific historical date on which the US declared independence.

-peeters · a month ago
+peeters · 7 months ago

 Hmm I'll take your word for it that that's true, but I would say the examples are very different.
 Independence Day is a title/holiday retroactively created to commemorate the event (which apparently might not have even happened on July 4).